ClayAmore/EldenWarfare/README.md

 [tremwil](https://github.com/tremwil/) - Helped me a bunch on my previous mod.
 That knowledge carried over. <br/>
 [LukeYui](https://github.com/LukeYui/) - Author of Seamless coop. <br/>

+## Compilation Notes
+In `Project Properties -> Build Events -> Post-Build Event -> Command Line.`.
+There's a post build event that copies the DLL into the `Elden Ring/Game/mods` folder.
+This can cause compilation errors if your game is installed elsewhere.
+Remove it.